nkanish2002/opencv_homework/README.md

 #### 1. How does a program read the cvMat object, in particular, what is the order of the pixel structure?

-cvMat reads the data row by row, each of which has a pixel value and corresponding channels.
+The program reads the cvMat object by pointer and creates a two-dimensional matrix each of which has a pixel value and corresponding channels.